ros2/design/articles/qos_deadline_liveliness_lifespan.md

 The deadline policy establishes a contract for the amount of time allowed between messages.
 For Subscriptions it establishes the maximum amount of time allowed to pass between receiving messages.
 For Publishers it establishes the maximum amount of time allowed to pass between sending messages.

-Topics will support the following levels of deadlines:
+Topics will support deadline tracking only up to the rmw layer.
-- DEADLINE_DEFAULT - Use the ROS specified default for deadlines (which is DEADLINE_NONE).
-- DEADLINE_NONE - No deadline will be offered or requested and events will not be generated for missed deadlines.
-- DEADLINE_RMW - The rmw layer of ROS will track the deadline.
-For a Publisher or Subscriber this means that a deadline will be considered missed if the rmw layer has not received a message within the specified time.
-For a Service this means the time a request is started is marked when the request reaches the rmw layer and the time at which it is finished is when the response message reaches the rmw layer.
+This means that a deadline will be considered missed if the rmw layer has not received a message within the specified time.
 In order for a Subscriber to listen to a Publisher's Topic the deadline that they request must be greater than, or equal to, the deadline set by the Publisher.
+A deadline time of 0 will disable the deadline tracking.
+The default deadline time will be 0.

 ### Liveliness